Deutsch | English

 In the long term, human-AI interaction should not depend exclusively on highly centralised cloud platforms or a small number of global hyperscalers.

 Some of the concepts were therefore intentionally developed in a way that could ultimately remain usable with comparatively accessible hardware, local language models and limited infrastructure.
-An important resiliance factor.
+An important resilience factor.

 This also relates to the question of technological participation: Emerging and developing regions should not be permanently excluded from the development of epistemic tools simply because hyperscaled infrastructure is unavailable.